OPERATION - 10 March - 7 April 2021

 Commissioner for Refugees issued clear positions stating that currently

-Libya does not meet the criteria for being designated as a place of safety
+Libya does not meet the criteria for being designated as a

 for the purpose of disembarkation following rescue at sea